 How long your information is kept for

 We do not retain your personal data for longer than is required in order to provide you with relevant information or services unless you request us to do otherwise.
-We may retain some information indefinitely for archive purposes and to support your lifelong relationship with London Metropolitan University.
+We will retain some information indefinitely for archive purposes and to support your lifelong relationship with London Metropolitan University.

 Should you choose to stop receiving marketing communications, London Metropolitan University is obliged to opt you out within 28 days.